Looking down from the top

 The trail is somewhat hard to find...but basically if you are hiking from the lower slab, you hike along the marsh until you are almost to the boulder natural area....
 Look for a faint trail on the right heading up the hill...it curves its way through the woods over some logs and finally to the base of the dome....

-Mountain Project's determination of some of the classic, most popular, highest rated routes for The Dome:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for The Dome:

 Featured Route For The Dome